igrishaev/pg2/README.md

 is one more reason for running this project: to bring easy access to Postgres arrays.

-In short words, in PG2, when reading arrays, you get a Clojure vector.
+PG2 tries its best to provide seamless connection between Clojure vectors and Postgres arrays.
+When reading an array, you get a Clojure vector.
 And vice
 versa: to pass an array object into a query, just submit a vector.

-PG2 tries its best to provide seamless connection between Clojure vectors and Postgres arrays.
-First, it supports arrays of any type: not only primitives like numbers and strings but `uuid`, `numeric`, `timestamp(tz)`, `json(b)`, and more as well.
+PG2 supports arrays of any type: not only primitives like numbers and strings but `uuid`, `numeric`, `timestamp(tz)`, `json(b)`, and more as well.

-Second, arrays might have more than one dimension.
+Arrays might have more than one dimension.
 Nothing prevents you from having a 3D array of integers like `cube::int[][][]`, and it becomes a nested vector when fetched by PG2.

 *A technical note: PG2 supports both encoding and decoding of arrays in both text and binary modes.*